-Internships are an excellent way to learn more about your chosen field, to gain practical working experience, to make network contacts, and to build your résumé.
+Internships are an excellent way to learn more about your chosen field, gain practical working experience, make network contacts, and build your résumé.
 Internships receive college credit when registered as a class.

 Internships require research and planning.
-While almost any organization can work with you to create an internship, many organization have formal internship processes that must be followed.
+While almost any organization can work with you to create an internship, many organizations have formal internship processes that must be followed.
 Please research internships that might interest you.
 Internship searches should be treated like a job search.
-Oftentimes, they are competitive, and require and interview process.
+Oftentimes, they are competitive, and require an interview process.